Advice for Media

 The DLRA has doctors and an ambulance on duty for the full duration of Speed Week.
-We also have a sizeable number of fire and rescue crew and vehicles.
-If you require their services contact your nearest DLRA offical and they will call them for you or direct you where to go.
+We also have a sizable number of fire and rescue crew and vehicles.
+If you require their services contact your nearest DLRA official and they will call them for you or direct you where to go.
 There is a medical services located in the pits.
 In the event of a emergency medical evacuation it is highly recommended that you have medical insurance, even though Flying Doctor Services are free.

 CATERING AND PROVISIONS

 Your last chance to stock up on provisions is at Port Augusta.
 Prices are reasonable so there is really no need to drag it all the way from home when you can load up on the way.

 There is a canteen on the edge of the lake operating for most of the time we are there, you can buy cold drinks, beer, and all your meals there if you wish.
 They sell cooked breakfast, lunch and dinners, sandwiches etc..
 Prices are very reasonable and the dinners very generous.
 To see the menu go to the catering page.

 If you are not buying from the canteen you will need to provide all your own food and drink.
 Bring more than what you will think you need in case you get stuck out there for whatever reason.